Going into hospital

 A stay in hospital affects your benefits in the following ways:

-If you're discharged but go back into hospital within 28 days, the days spent in hospital on both occasions will be added together and if the total is more than 28 days you will lose eligibility until you go back home.
+If you're discharged but go back into hospital within 28 days, the days spent in hospital will be added together – if the total is more than 28 days, you’ll no longer qualify for those benefits until you return home.
 You'll still be paid for the days you spend at home between hospital stays.

-If you receive CA for caring for someone else and you go into hospital, it will stop after 12 weeks.
-You must tell the Carer’s Allowance Unit 0800 731 0297.
+If you receive Carer's Allowance (CA) for caring for someone else and you go into hospital, it will stop after 12 weeks.
+You must tell the Carer’s Allowance Unit – you can call them on 0800 731 0297.
 It may stop sooner if you've been in hospital or had a break in care in the previous six months.

-If someone receives CA for looking after you, it will stop after you've been in hospital for 28 days (when you lose your disability benefit).
+If someone receives CA for looking after you, it will stop after you've been in hospital for 28 days (when your disability benefit stops).